raymond1/reactreduxtest/README.md

 My task was to provide CRM functionality, such as:
 * Add a lead (name, phone number), --Done
 * Log a call --Done
-* Schedule an appointment,
+* Schedule an appointment--Done
 * Convert lead to account

 With bonus points for:
 * Updating the phone number --Done
-* Using a date-picker for the appointment.
+* Using a date-picker for the appointment--Done

 In terms of visual styling, something similar to https://github.com/salesforce-ux/design-system is ideal